-Corcel's flagship FGS project is the 100%-owned Burwell Project, a 100MW (50MW of energy storage and 50MW of solar) project which is located outside of the town of Burwell in Cambridgeshire.
-The company has the core ingredients, such as the grid connection already in place and is finalising now the land lease and planning consent.
+Corcel's initial FGS project is the 100%-owned Burwell Project, a 50MW (100MW grid connection) project which is located outside of the town of Burwell in Cambridgeshire.
+The company has the core ingredients, such as the grid connection already in place and is finalising the land lease and planning consent.
 The grid connection is a 100MW 132KkV connection available at the substation at Burwell and there are multiple expansion options including solar and storage.

-The Burwell Energy Storage project is expected to begin operations in 2022, and intends to enter the capacity market in 2025, providing a fixed and guaranteed source of revenue over an initial 15-year period.
-This project is designed to be a virtual power platform with the aim of delivering 100% renewable energy through real-time connectivity between energy source, storage flexibility provided by batteries and demand response with an offtake from Limejump Ltd (a subsidiary of Shell New Energy Ventures).
-Once constructed, the Burwell project will be a very sizeable part of the energy network in the Cambridge area and will generate significant cash flows for Corcel.
+The Burwell Energy Storage project is expected to begin operations in 2022, and intends to enter the capacity market in 2026, providing a fixed and guaranteed source of revenue over an initial 15year period.
+This project is designed to be a virtual power platform with the aim of delivering 100% renewable energy through real-time connectivity between energy source, storage flexibility provided by batteries and demand response services.
+Once constructed, the Burwell project will be a very sizeable part of the energy network in the Cambridge area and will generate significant cashflows for Corcel in the form of fees and a likely ongoing carry.

 In December 2020, investors learnt that Burwell's project economic review had been completed with positive results.
-This review was based on current revenue projections provided by Limejump along with current capital cost estimates which thoroughly demonstrated that the 50MW battery storage project at Burwell is highly robust from an economic standpoint.
-On the back of this favourable analysis, the project is expected to move to shovel ready status in early 2021 and then the focus will be on the financial close.
-The project is expected to be funded through a Special Purpose Vehicle (SPV) structure.
-At the same time, Corcel has acquired the remaining 50% interest in Weirs Drove Development Limited (WDD) and hence become the 100% owner of the Burwell Project for £90,000.
+This review was based on current revenue projections provided by potential project aggregator/trader Limejump, along with current capital cost estimates which thoroughly demonstrated that the 50MW battery storage project at Burwell is highly robust from an economic standpoint.
+On the back of this favourable analysis, the project is expected to move to shovel ready status shortly and then the focus will be on the financial close and ultimately construction and energisation.
+The project is expected to be funded through a Special Purpose Vehicle (SPV) structure, with Corcel taking a development fee and likely a free carry.
+In late 2020 Corcel acquired the remaining 50% interest in Weirs Drove Development Limited (WDD) and hence become the 100% owner of the Burwell Project for £90,000 in shares and some additional success based earn-outs for the sellers.